Vlada86/Restful-WebServices/README.md

 ### Basics of RESTful Services

--Enhancing the Hello World Service to return a Bean -Quick Review of Spring Boot Auto Configuration and Dispatcher Servlet - What's happening in the background?
+--Enhancing the Hello World Service to return a Bean -Quick Review of Spring Boot Auto Configuration and Dispatcher Servlet - What's happening in the background?
 Enhancing the Hello World Service with a Path Variable Creating User Bean and User Service